 Overall, Electrum is a great choice if you’re looking for a free and secure software wallet!

-What Is the Best Bitcoin Wallet: Offline Storage is the Answer
+Offline Storage is the Answer

-Finally, the bosses of cryptocurrency protection – the offline storage wallets!
+Finally, the bosses of cryptocurrency protection – the offline storage wallets.

 If you’re looking to stay safe from online hackers, then your best Bitcoin wallet is a Bitcoin hardware wallet or a Bitcoin paper wallet.
-They prevent viscous malware or viruses that steal your private keys.
+They prevent vicious malware or viruses that steal your private keys.
 They also protect you from nasty websites that try to steal your private keys (otherwise known as “phishing” sites).

 The only disadvantage of using these types of offline storage is that they don’t protect you from physical theft.
 So, it’s super important for you to keep your hardware or paper wallet in a secure place.